loopyd/hf-embeddings/README.md

 ### 0.3a - DeityDurg's unfinished release

+- Starting with this Github repository with:
+  - formal documentation applied
+  - software license
+  - as pip module
+  - include unit tests
+  - managed by GitHub workflows
-- Starting with this Github repository with formal documentation applied and software license, this is DeityDurg's maintained version of the script.
+- this is DeityDurg's dragonified / maintained pip module version of the script.
 Changes from here will be moving forward.

+- You can't install this yet as its unfinished.
+Coming soon(tm)

 -------------------